rz501/Macaulay2-Jupyter-Kernel/README.md

-### WARNING
+### WARNING!

-The project is still in the alpha testing phase, so crashes and data loss may occur!
+The project is still in alpha testing phase, so crashes and data loss may occur!
-The repository public only to make it accessible for 3rd-party tools like Travis CI.
+The repository is public only to make it accessible for 3rd-party tools like Travis CI.

 # M2JK